brightfav/1.Linux_Practice_Project/README.md

 ![50 jed used to edit a file](https://github.com/brightfav/LinuxPracticeProject/assets/107005839/dced2b17-ac3e-40bd-9955-c55973b18aa2)

-**alias** command allows you to create a shortcut with the same funtionality as a command, filen name, or text.
+**alias** command allows you to create a shortcut with the same functionality as a command, file name, or text.

 when executed it instructs the shell to replace one string with another.

 the general syntax of *alias* command is **alias Name=String**

- **unalias** command deletes and existing alias
+ **unalias** command deletes an existing alias

 the general syntax of *unalias* command is **unalias [alias_name]**